13 Associations That Make Halloween Happen

 7. American Gourd Society: The mission of this group is to promote all gourd-based activities, including “cultivation and artistic shape manipulation, historical uses, gourd show competition, craftwork, and artistic decoration.”
 In other words: It has your jack-o’-lantern’s best interests at heart.
 (Yes, a pumpkin is a gourd, as well as a squash.)

 8. National Retail Federation: NRF might not specialize in Halloween goods, but this association touches the holiday at every point, from costumes to candy to lawn “graveyards.”
-It also publishes data that other Halloween-happy groups can use to plan their own activities—including this year’s survey, which reveals that 65 percent of Americans plan to buy costumes this year.
+It also publishes data that other Halloween-happy groups can use to plan their own activities—including this year’s survey, which reveals that 69 percent of Americans plan to celebrate this year.

 (chaiyapruek2520/iStock/Getty Images Plus)